-An Indian hotel group ‑‑ supposedly the Taj Group — invited a Japanese consultant, Mr Masai Imai, to hold a workshop for its managers.
+An Indian hotel group ‑‑ supposedly the Taj Group — invited a Japanese consultant, Mr Masaaki Imai, to hold a workshop for its managers.
 The hotel managers were skeptical: our hotel is doing excellent business; this Japanese guy has no exposure to the Indian hotel business; what exactly are we going to learn from him?

 “Good morning.
 Let us start work.
 I am told this is a workshop, but I see neither work nor shop.
 So let us go where work is happening.
 Let us start with the first room on the first floor.”